-We acknowledge our duties and responsibilities under the Education and Inspections Act 2006 in which all school staff members have a legal power to use reasonable force to prevent students committing a criminal offence, injuring themselves or others, or damaging property and to maintain good order and discipline amongst students.
+We acknowledge our duties and responsibilities under the Education and Inspections Act 2006 in which all members of school staff have a legal power to use reasonable force to prevent students from committing a criminal offence; from injuring themselves or others; damaging property; or doing something that prejudices discipline at the school.
 It should be noted that staff cannot be directed or required to intervene but will be supported where reasonable force is deemed appropriate.
 This process is one which requires appropriate training.
-Please refer to our separate policy on this.
+Please refer to our separate [insert name of policy] for further information.

-7. Equality
+7. Equality and SEND

-Haileybury Turnford acknowledges its legal duties under the Equality Act 2010 and in respect of students with Special Educational Needs and Disabilities (SEND).
-See our Equality Policy and SEND Policy for further details.
-Students with SEND and students who are Disadvantaged (have had or have social worker involvement) must in accordance with the Equality Act 2010, be treated positively and fairly and the school will ensure that reasonable adjustments and positive steps are made, where typical provision might put a student with SEND or disadvantaged student at a substantial disadvantage.
+Haileybury Turnford acknowledges and is committed to its legal duties under the Equality Act 2010 and in respect of students with Special Educational Needs and Disabilities (SEND).
+See our Equality and Diversity Policy and SEND Policy for further details.

+In the application of this policy, all students with protected characteristics, including students with SEND will, in accordance with the Equality Act 2010, be treated fairly and, where relevant, the school will ensure that reasonable adjustments are made.